PennyLaneAI/pennylane/doc/introduction/transforming_circuits.rst

         return [new_tape], null_postprocessing

-Now if you want your transform to work on :class:`~.QNode` and quantum functions, you simply need to use :func:`~.transform` as a decorator.
+To make your transform applicable to both :class:`~.QNode` and quantum functions, you can use the :func:`~.transform` decorator.

 >>> dispatched_transform = qml.transform(remove_rx)

-Let's now consider an example where the post processing is not a dummy function.
-Let's we want to take a circuit and sum it to its adjoint.
-We simply define the adjoint of the tape operations, create a new tape and return both tapes.
-The processing function simply sums the results.
+For a more advanced example, let's consider a transform that sums a circuit with its adjoint.
+We define the adjoint of the tape operations, create a new tape, and return both tapes.
+The processing function then sums the results.

 .. code-block:: python